 Lakeview is a very small village located in the state of Michigan.
-With a population of 1,034 people and just one neighborhood, Lakeview is the 475th largest community in Michigan.
+With a population of 1,053 people and just one neighborhood, Lakeview is the 475th largest community in Michigan.
+Much of the housing stock in Lakeview was built prior to World War II, making it one of the older and more historic villages in the country.

 As is often the case in a small village, Lakeview doesn't have a public transportation system that people use for their commute.

 Lakeview is a very ethnically-diverse village.
 The people who call Lakeview home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lakeview residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lakeview include German, English, Irish, Dutch, and Haitian.
+Lakeview also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.65% of the village’s residents.
+Important ancestries of people in Lakeview include English, German, Irish, Haitian, and Dutch.

 The most common language spoken in Lakeview is English.
 Other important languages spoken here include Polish and Spanish.